dyosorio/dyosorio/README.md

 ### I'm a Backend Developer 👩‍💻

 - I like developing side projects that I can use to make my life easier.
-- I'm a graduated Architect but I've working as a Developer for aobut 4 years.
+- I'm a graduated Architect but I've working as a Developer for about 4 years.
 - I enjoy talking long walks while listening to podcasts, tracking my energy consumption, track expenses, grocery list status and automating repetitive tasks!

 ### Get in touch 💬

 - [linkedIn]
-- [downloadCV]

 Thanks for stopping by!